rapid-valley-roadside/rvr-driver/privacy-policy.md

 **We may share or transfer information about you as follows or as otherwise described in this Privacy Policy:**

-● With third party affiliates, contractors, and other service providers in connection with providing the Services;● With affiliates, contractors, and other service providers who need access to such information to carry out work on our behalf;● In response to a request for information if we believe disclosure is in accordance with any applicable law, regulation, or legal process, or as otherwise required by any applicable law, rule, or regulation;● If we believe your actions are inconsistent with the spirit or language of our Terms of Service or policies, or to protect the rights, property, and safety of you, us, or others;● In connection with, or during negotiations of, any merger, sale of our assets, financing, or acquisition of all or a portion of our business to another company;● With your consent or at your direction, including if we notify you through the Services that certain information you provide will be shared in a particular manner and you provide this information.
+● With third party affiliates, contractors, and other service providers in connection with providing the Services;
+● With affiliates, contractors, and other service providers who need access to such information to carry out work on our behalf;
+● In response to a request for information if we believe disclosure is in accordance with any applicable law, regulation, or legal process, or as otherwise required by any applicable law, rule, or regulation;
+● If we believe your actions are inconsistent with the spirit or language of our Terms of Service or policies, or to protect the rights, property, and safety of you, us, or others;
+● In connection with, or during negotiations of, any merger, sale of our assets, financing, or acquisition of all or a portion of our business to another company;
+● With your consent or at your direction, including if we notify you through the Services that certain information you provide will be shared in a particular manner and you provide this information.

 We may also share aggregated or de-identified information, which cannot reasonably be used to identify you.